ptomulik/testmd/rst/README.rst

 +-----------------------+--------+-----------+-------------+-----------------------------+

 Although SQL is case-insensitive, we still follow the above case-sensitivity rules in our SQL scripts.
-This helps guessing the type of object identified by a given name.
+This helps guessing the compound kind from its name.

 Veetou DB modules